All puppies and their new owners can benefit from Puppy Preschool. It is an important learning and socialisation tool, and it is also LOTS of fun!

 - Basic obedience – with a bit more taught week by week.

-- Crate training – a relatively new training technique in which your puppy is taught to accept a crate as its safety zone.
-They are ideal for helping teach toilet training, preventing damage to your house whist your puppy is unsupervised and providing safety when travelling.
+- Crate training – a relatively new training technique in which your puppy is taught to accept a crate as it’s safety zone.
+They are ideal for helping teach toilet training, preventing damage to your house whilst your puppy is unsupervised and providing safety when travelling.

-- Toilet training – an eternally frustrating but important topic
+- Toilet training, biting/chewing/mouthing, and jumping – an eternally frustrating but important topic.

 Week four is graduation week, and a celebration of the steps that have been taken along the way.